Get from Concept to Content Faster by Optimizing Your Digital Media Supply Chain

 - Create a calendar.
 With a calendar view, you can incorporate a visual production timeline as well.

 - Upload images.
-Your photographer can upload images directly into the subfolders you’ve created, rather than relying on third-party storage to collect and migrate images.
+Your photographer can upload images directly into the subfolders you’ve created within the digital asset management platform, rather than relying on third-party storage to collect and migrate images.

 Ways you save